tohtsky/myFM/README.md

 1. Rendle, Steffen.
 "Factorization machines with libfm."
 ACM Transactions on Intelligent Systems and Technology (TIST) 3.3 (2012): 57.
 1. Rendle, Steffen.
 "Scaling factorization machines to relational data."
 Proceedings of the VLDB Endowment.
 Vol. 6.
 No. 5.
 VLDB Endowment, 2013.
 1. Bayer, Immanuel. "fastfm: A library for factorization machines." arXiv preprint arXiv:1505.00641 (2015).
+1. Albert, James H., and Siddhartha Chib.
+"Bayesian analysis of binary and polychotomous response data."
+Journal of the American statistical Association 88.422 (1993): 669-679.
+1. Albert, James H., and Siddhartha Chib.
+"Sequential ordinal modeling with applications to survival data."
+Biometrics 57.3 (2001): 829-836.